rfo909/CFT/doc/Doc.md

 ## Multi-line functions

-Editing the savefile lets us write more complex functions.
-The save file supports multi-line functions.
-The same rules apply as for single lines, regarding scope rules, which means loops and loop termination using the "pipe" symbol.
+Editing the savefile lets us write more complex functions as we can break function code across multiple lines, using indentation and comments.
+The same rules apply as for single lines, regarding how the "pipe" symbol sections the code into multiple loop spaces.

 ## Comments

 The hash character '#' indicates that the rest of the line is a comment.

+Note that ALL TEXT following one function assigment ("/name") is included as the code body of the next function.

-## First line of function ...
+## First line of a function ...

 The interactive command '?' is used to see the defined functions.
 For functions entered